leegarner-glfusion/mailchimp/README.md

 - New members can be automatically or optionally subscribed at registration
 - Anyone can subscribe through a PHP block
 - Cache update to sync local user accounts with MailChimp
 - MailChimp update to subscribe all local users.
-Segment is updated from the Membership plugin if it is installed.
+- Merge Fields can be obtained from other plugins, e.g. Membership.
+  - Plugins should implement a `plugin_getMergeFields_<plugin_name>` function which accepts the user ID as the only argument.
+This should return an array containing the user ID and an array of name=value pairs for merge fields.
+  - Works with version 0.2.0 or later of the Membership plugin.

 ## Included Modules
 - Mailchimp API class by Drew McLellan <drew.mclellan@gmail.com>